Going through a divorce can leave you emotionally and financially drained.

 However, mediation is not always a viable option.
 If there has been a history of domestic violence, Mr. Goldblatt will recommend traditional divorce options to ensure that one party is not being intimidated or manipulated by the other.

 "Genuine, Ethical, Responsive and Effective."
 Our Lawyer Protects East Brunswick's Best Interests

 A Mutually Beneficial Resolution

-If you are able to utilize any of these alternative options to traditional litigation, attorney Jeffrey W. Goldblatt will facilitate a dialogue between the parties and promote a congenial atmosphere where the divorcing couple is able to discuss differences and reach a resolution that is beneficial for both parties as well as their children.
+If you are able to utilize any of the alternative options to traditional litigation, attorney Jeffrey W. Goldblatt will facilitate a dialogue between the parties and promote a congenial atmosphere where the divorcing couple is able to discuss differences and reach a resolution that is beneficial for both parties as well as their children.